 4. BUDGET SETUP

 Set up a budget to define the cost and revenue benchmarks for your vendors.
 They are a good way to track the expected revenue or cost of a project against the actuals.
 Make sure to specify the expense items for vendors and consultants.
 Later, link the budget to the new project you created for the vendors.
 This budget can be converted from estimates or created from scratch on the Budgets screen.
-Check the Core Help for details on creating budgets.
+Check the Help Guide for details on creating budgets.

 5. PROJECT ASSIGNMENTS

 If you choose to assign team members to projects so that only they can work on them, be sure to assign your vendors too.
 Otherwise, they will not be available to make time and expense entries or create vendor bills for that project.
 You can also assign specific activity and expense items to the project from the Project Assignments screen.
-Check the Core Help for details on assigning items to projects.
+Check the Help Guide for details on assigning items to projects.

 6. TASK ALLOCATION

 Now you can schedule your resources including vendors from the Allocation & Forecasting screen.
 Either select the vendor or the project the vendor is working on, and list the start and end time of tasks they are expected to do.
 You can use the budget to allocate tasks quickly.
-Check the Core Help for details on allocating tasks.
+Check the Help Guide for details on allocating tasks.

 7. FEE SCHEDULES RATES

 You can create a unique fee structure with special bill and cost rates for the vendor on a project basis using the Fee Schedules screen.
 These rates are used for billing the client for the vendor/consultant fee on your hourly jobs or fixed fee jobs (for job costing).
-Check the Core Help for details on creating fee schedules.
+Check the Help Guide for details on creating fee schedules.

 8. PURCHASE ORDERS

 Purchase orders are often used for purchasing inventory items from suppliers, but in Core, you can also use them for services you want to buy from consultants.
 From the Payables > Purchase Orders screen, you can request a vendor to send desired items to a specific address or provide certain services.
 After receiving them, you can create a vendor bill for that.
-Check the Core Help for details on creating POs.
+Check the Help Guide for details on creating POs.

 9. VENDOR EXPENSES AND BILLS